 Generic Name: Alprazolam

-Xanax, known as alprazolam in the generic form, is a benzodiazepine primarily used for short-term relief of symptoms of anxiety and panic disorders in adults.
+Xanax (Generic Name: alprazolam) is a benzodiazepine primarily used for short-term relief of symptoms of generalized anxiety disorder and panic disorders in adults.
 It may help relieve excessive worry, shortness of breath or heavy perspiration, feelings of edginess, and difficulty sleeping due to anxiety.
 Alprazolam is also effective for anxiety associated with depression and panic due to agoraphobia, the anxiety disorder that causes patients to fear and avoid places or situations that might trigger panic and make them feel trapped, helpless, or embarrassed.
 The safety and effectiveness of alprazolam have not been established for adolescents and children under age 18.

 How to Use Xanax